2kwattz/FlyWatch-Flight-Tracker-and-Notification-Web-App/README.md

 ####  Home Server + Static IP for Port forwarding

 #### Python : For CLI based testing version of the core functionalities

+### Core Modules of the Project ###
+The application is divided into 4 Core modules
+1. The Python/Django Server
+2. Django based APIs and few web views to facilate the user with the current status of the server
+3. React Native based mobile application to set user's location, check server status, flight tracker status,  server logs , login and other functionalities
+4. ESP8266 Microcontroller programmed in C++ for Buzzer alert when any C17 comes within 250miles of your city